ganeti/ganeti/man/hroller.rst

 For a description of the standard options check **htools**\(7) and **hbal**\(1).

+\--force
+  Do not fail, even if the master node cannot be determined.

 \--node-tags *tag,...*
   Restrict to nodes having at least one of the given tags.

+\--skip-non-redundant
+  Restrict to nodes not hosting any non-redundant instance.

+\--offline-maintenance
+  Pretend that all instances are shutdown before the reboots are carried out.
+I.e., only edges from the primary to the secondary node of an instance are considered.

+\--ignore-non-redundnant
+  Pretend that the non-redundant instances do not exist, and only take instances with primary and secondary node into account.

 \--one-step-only
   Restrict to the first reboot group.
 Output the group one node per line.

-\--offline-maintenance
-  Pretend that all instances are shutdown before the reboots are carried out.
-I.e., only edges from the primary to the secondary node of an instance are considered.

-\--force
-  Do not fail, even if the master node cannot be determined.

 BUGS